SpektroAudio/NGEN-UserManual/docs/settings.md

 NGEN features a number of settings that let you customize your unit to better suit your needs.

 Settings are stored in the device's internal memory and are retained even after the device is powered off.
-To save your current settings, select the "Save" option.
+To save your current settings, select the ```Save``` option.

 ---